-Google claims (and charts in the article support their claim) that some simple changes have led to dramatic improvements to the search visibility of their websites.
+Google claims (and supports using charts in the article) that some simple changes have led to dramatic improvements to the search visibility of their websites.
 And as mentioned above, Google’s own websites don’t get favorable treatment in search, so the changes were the driver for improvements.

 4 – Don’t be Afraid to Mix Things Up

 Often it’s a bit scary to make changes to your website.
 After all, as the article acknowledges, any of the changes Googlers make to their own website projects can potentially hurt their SEO.
 And yet, across their many web properties, they still make an average of 200 changes EVERY DAY.

 Even though change is intimidating, “internally we’ve found that the more we embrace [the changes] and experiment with them, the better our SEO results.”

 Of course, changes that you make must be SEO-aware.
 In the same article where O’Keefe talks about embracing change, he also mentions how their teams implemented “fundamental best practices.”

 Google often refers you to their SEO starter guide to learn about these best practices.
 But as we mentioned above, the trick is to know which of the many best practices you need to focus on for your site.